Local

 A similar incident happened last year during the bike fest when 12 people were sent to the hospital after fights created a mass panic during the concerts, police said.
 People were injured when they were trampled trying to leave the crowded festival.

-In addition to this year’s stage incident, North Myrtle Beach reported crowded roadways and traffic backups along Highway 17 near Atlantic Beach.
+North Myrtle Beach reported crowded roadways and traffic backups along Highway 17 near Atlantic Beach.
 Police reported in a Facebook post at 10:37 p.m.
 Saturday that traffic was gridlocked in that area.

 North Myrtle Beach implemented a traffic chute and closed side streets in the Atlantic Beach area.
 The chute helps direct people into Atlantic Beach and starts around 37th Avenue South on Highway 17 and ends around 27th Avenue South.
 The far right lane of the highway is blocked off with barricades.
 Those who get into the barricaded area have no way to get out other than to go into Atlantic Beach, loop through the area and exit around 27th Avenue South.